Captain John

 Captain Carl

-is a United States Coast Guard licensed 100-ton master.
-He has followed the path of the Bottlenose Dolphin, Manatee, Whales, and other marine wildlife from the east coast to the Gulf of Mexico for the past twenty years.
+Captain Carl is a United States Coast Guard licensed 100 ton master, and has been following the path of the Bottlenose Dolphin, Manatee, Whales, and other marine wildlife from the east coast to the Gulf of Mexico for the past twenty years, and is looking forward to having you on board.

 Captain Johnny Booth

-is one of the captains of the Safari tour!
+Captain Johnny Booth is one of the captains of the Safari tour!
 He is a local legend with over 62 years of experience working on the waters of the Outer Banks.
-He is an experienced commercial fisherman, an avid outdoorsman, and is passionate about the history and conservation of the area.
-He is as local as it gets with family tracing back to a shipwreck back in the 1800s and will gladly share stories about life on the island long ago, just ask!”
+He is an experienced commercial fisherman, avid outdoorsman, and is passionate about the history and conservation of the area.
+He is as local as it gets with family tracing back to a shipwreck back in the 1800’s and will gladly share stories about life on the island long ago, just ask!”

 Captain Jeff Brown